Home - Dinner - Pasta - Baked Bechamel Mac and Cheese with Herb Breadcrumbs

 • Preheat the oven to 375 (190C) degrees.

 • Melt 3 tablespoons of the butter in a 12-inch skillet.
-Add the breadcrumbs and stir to coat with the butter.
+Add 1 ½ cups fresh breadcrumbs and stir to coat with the butter.
 Cook 5-7 minutes, stirring frequently, until the crumbs are golden and smell toasty.
-Remove from the heat and stir in the thyme, rosemary, sage and black pepper.
+Remove from the heat and stir in 1 tablespoon chopped fresh thyme, 1 tablespoon chopped fresh rosemary, 1 teaspoon chopped fresh sage and ½ teaspoon black pepper.
 Set aside.
 (Breadcrumbs can be made ahead.
 Store in a covered container at room temperature up to 3 days.).

 • Melt the remaining 2 tablespoons butter in a saucepan set over medium-high heat.
-Add the flour and whisk to blend with the butter.
+Add 2 tablespoons all-purpose flour and whisk to blend with the butter.
 Cook 2 minutes, until the flour mixture looks smooth and creamy.
-Pour in the milk and add ½ teaspoon salt.
+Pour in 1 ½ cups whole milk and ½ teaspoon salt.

 • Cook over medium-high heat until you see small bubbles forming on the outside of the pan.
 Keep stirring until the sauce starts to thicken — this happens in just a few minutes so be sure to keep your eye on it.
 Cook 3-5 minutes, or until the mixture has the texture of a thick smoothie.
-Stir in the heavy cream and ½ cup Parmesan and remove from the heat.
+Stir in 1 cup heavy cream and ½ cup of the Parmesan and remove from the heat.
+Note: The sauce can be made ahead and refrigerated 1-2 days.

-• Add half the Fontina cheese to the pasta.
+• Add ½ cup of the Fontina cheese to the pasta.
 Pour the milk mixture over the pasta and stir to coat.
 Transfer to a 3-quart baking dish.
-Sprinkle the remaining Fontina and Parmesan cheeses over the pasta and top evenly with the breadcrumbs.
+Sprinkle the remaining Fontina and ¼ cup Parmesan cheeses over the pasta and top evenly with the breadcrumbs.

 • Bake 20-25 minutes, until the crumbs are golden brown and the sauce is bubbling at the edge of the dish.
 Serve hot.